jhwaffles/basicNLP/README.md

 ## Abstract

-In this paper we use a variety of natural language processing (NLP) techniques to synthesize data from Yelp reviews to identify classifiers best suited for review score prediction at various levels of granularity.
-We explore the impact of pre-processing steps on classifiers, the efficacy of the classifiers themselves and the optimal way to measure our outputs.

-Our data, gathered from the public [Yelp dataset](https://www.yelp.com/dataset/), contains review ratings at the 'star' level from 1-5 which we also group into more general positive, negative and neutral categories (4-5, 1-2 and 3 stars respectively) allowing us to to accept a lower level of specificity in our outputs.

-We also explore various approaches to topic modeling with an independently collected dataset of reviews of a single restaurant, allowing us to understand how customer sentiment and opinion has changed over time, especially since the beginning of the COVID-19 pandemic.
+In this project we use basic natural language processing (NLP) techniques to classify text data and generate insights.
+Reviews from a public data set [Yelp dataset](https://www.yelp.com/dataset/) are compiled, preprocessed, and converted to sparse matrix format using a bag of words model.
+The model is trained and cross-validated on accuracy, sorting reviews into positive, neutral, and negative categories based on keywords.
+Various classification models are compared.
+A look into the model output and parameters gives insight onto key parameters that have the greatest influence on prediction.

 ## Data Gathering & Pre-Processing Steps

 The Yelp dataset is offered as a series of large, compressed JSON files.
-These files were downloaded, uncompressed, formatted and inserted into a SQLite database for easy access by all project members.
+These files were downloaded, uncompressed, formatted and inserted into a SQLite database.
 Due to the large size of the review dataset, the review table was limited to approximately **50MB** in size.
-This gave us a reasonable file size to work with while also providing us with an adequate number of reviews.
+This gave a reasonable file size to work with while also providing us with an adequate number of reviews.

 A sample of our review table is shown below:

 ![Database Sample](db_sample.png)

-From this SQlite data source it is trivial to extract relevant information using Python libraries such as _sqlite3_ and _pandas_ for further analysis.
+From this SQlite data source we can extract relevant information using Python libraries such as _sqlite3_ and _pandas_ for further analysis.

 ## Pre-Processing Techniques

-The first, and simplest, step in our pipeline is to remove all stop words i.e. words that are common to the language and provide no useful information.
+The first step in our pipeline is to remove all stop words i.e. words that are common to the language and provide no useful information.
 The NLTK Python library provides an english stop word collection of 179 words which we filter out from each of our reviews.

 Next we consider how to normalize our words with respect to tense, context and inflection.
 Consider the words **caring**, **cared**, and **cares**; clearly here the base form is **care** and ideally we would be able to convert all instances of the derivative words to this base form.